Pierstoval/php-js-boilerplate/README.md

 * A default SvelteKit application for frontend
 * CSS powered by Tailwind
 * An OpenApi spec export/import process to allow frontend client to call the backend API
-* An administration panel powered by EasyAdmin, compatible with DTOs for entity update.
+* An administration panel powered by EasyAdmin

 ## Create a new project